open-resources/physics_bank/content/public/008.Energy/Topic Outcome/force_vs_position/force_vs_position.md

 ## Part 2

-At what value of x (in meters) is does the particle have the maximum kinetic energy?
+At what value of x (in meters) does the particle have the maximum kinetic energy?

 ### Answer Section